Eemilp/ir-duellers/README.md

 # IR-duellers

-Toy guns for a western-styel duelling game.
+Toy guns for a western-style duelling game.
 The pair of guns have an ir-LED and sensor each and can thus determine who shot first.
 When a gun "dies" it is not able to shoot anymore and has to be reset from a button to be functional again.

 A few images of the finished product: https://imgur.com/a/vaQRZun